Local functional equations for submodule zeta functions associated to nilpotent algebras of endomorphisms

 \end{theorem}

-Explicit formulae for generic submodule zeta functions of the form $\zeta_{\mfu_{\lambda}(\lri)\car\lri^n}(s)$ have been computed by Rossmann for $\lambda=(m)$, $m\leq 5$ as well as well as for numerous other partitions of natural numbers $n\leq 7$; see~\cite[Section~9.4]{Rossmann/16} and the database in the computer algebra package \cite{Rossmannzeta}.
+Explicit formulae for generic submodule zeta functions of the form $\zeta_{\mfu_{\lambda}(\lri)\car\lri^n}(s)$ \revone{have been computed} for $\lambda=(m)$, $m\leq 5$ as well as for numerous other partitions of natural numbers $n\leq 7$; see~\cite[Section~9.4]{Rossmann/16} and the database in the computer algebra package \cite{Rossmannzeta}.
 All these functions are given by rational functions in $q$ and $q^{-s}$.
-Theorem~\ref{thm:funeq.u} is consistent with and explains the functional equations recorded in \cite[Theorems~9.5, 9.8, 9.9]{Rossmann/16}.
+Theorem~\ref{thm:funeq.u} is consistent with and explains the functional equations recorded in \cite[Theorems~9.5, 9.7, 9.8]{Rossmann/16}.